 In the garden- and temple-filled city of Kyoto, spring is synonymous with sakura (cherry blossom) season, when the city is awash in shades of pale pink.
 One particularly famous spot for admiring the blooms is the tree-lined road along the Kamogawa River, but you don’t have to stop there.
 “My hometown is near Ginkakuji Temple on the north side of Kyoto city,” says Kanako Morita, Concierge Team Leader at Four Seasons Hotel Kyoto.
 “When it was sakura season, my father and I used to walk Philosophy Path among the beautiful cherry blossoms and then go up to Mount Daimonji for a half-hour of hiking,” he says.
 Looking down at the view of Kyoto city from the top of the mountain in spring weather with my family is an absolute favourite memory.”

-The Hotel itself has 37 of the flowering trees in its pond garden, and a number of ways to salute the season, such as a Sakura Afternoon Tea and special pink cocktails like Raul’s Sakura Mojito, infused with the scent of cherry blossoms.
+The Hotel itself has 37 of the flowering trees in its pond garden, and a number of ways to salute the season, such as the delightful Floral and Honey Afternoon Tea.

-To hear Kristen Klus, Chef Concierge at Four Seasons Hotel Chicago, tell it, the Windy City is completely transformed when winter ends.
+To hear Kristen Klus, Guest Manager & Chief Concierge at Four Seasons Hotel Chicago, tell it, the Windy City is completely transformed when winter ends.
 “Spring is my favourite season, as the sunshine invigorates Chicagoans and gets the city inspired,” she says.
 “You see this resurgence of vitality – people are biking, walking and kayaking on the lake.”

-At the oceanfront Four Seasons Resort Lanai, fine-tune your golf game with a Trackman session at the Jack Nicklaus Signature Manele Golf Course.
-The Resort’s newest catamaran, Lanai II, affords a chance to spot spinner dolphins, turtles and humpback whale spouts.
+At the oceanfront Four Seasons Resort Lanai, fine-tune your golf game with a Trackman session at the Jack Nicklaus-designed Manele Golf Course.
+Or enjoy a beverage and delicious pupus – appetizers – aboard the Resort’s catamaran, during a sunset cruise along the scenic coastline.
+It’s also a chance to spot spinner dolphins, turtles and humpback whale spouts.
 “Through April, the channels that run between Lanai, Maui and Molokai are some of the best waters in the world for whale watching,” says Captain Ricky Etrata.
-“The crew even has a hydrophone on board, so guests can listen as the whales sing to each other.”
+“The crew even has a hydrophone on board so guests can listen as the whales sing to each other.”

 What’s your ideal spring break?